-When the days draw-in and sunlight begins to wane (at least in the Northern Hemisphere), you may notice a drop-in your energy levels, motivation and mood.
-This most often rears its ugly-head in the workplace.
-Maybe it is a missed deadline, a skipped meeting, or lack of follow-through on a commitment.
+When the days draw-in and sunlight begins to wane (at least in the Northern Hemisphere), you may notice a drop in your energy levels, motivation, and mood.
+This most often rears its ugly head in the workplace.
+Maybe it is a missed deadline, a skipped meeting, or a lack of follow-through on a commitment.
 Maybe it is increased anxiety about job security due to your poor performance.
-However it is showing up for you, it is a problem and you may not be able to solve it on your own.
+However it is showing up for you, stress is a problem and you may not be able to solve it on your own.
 According to the Washington Post depression and anxiety cost the global economy over $1 trillion in lost productivity.
-In the USA alone that is upwards of 200 million lost work days every year!
+In the USA alone that is upwards of 200 million lost workdays every year!
 With numbers like this, everyone will benefit from workplace wellness initiatives that respect and create a work-life balance.

 As an employee with autonomy and self-agency, there are simple ways you can increase your energy, commitment and focus in the workplace and beyond.
 Having worked through this topic with so many clients, I would like to offer some tips on this subject.